rjb/KeylimePHP/ReadMe.txt

 It was created in 2006 so it is in need of some overhauling.

-The only dependency is PHP5 and Pear.
+The only dependency is PHP5 and Pear DB.

 Have a look around, get your feet wet, and check out _config.php to add your DB particulars.